Posterior Sampling for Continuing Environments: Conclusion

 \section{Conclusion}

 We proposed a novel algorithm design extending PSRL to the setting where the environment does not have a reset schedule, and the agent has to plan over a possibly infinite horizon.
-We establish theoretically that our algorithm, CPSRL, enjoys a regret upper bound that is close to the theoretical optimality.
-Notably, CPSRL only relies on a single Bernoulli random number generator to resample the environment, as opposed to the complex episode-stopping schemes in prior works.
+We establish theoretically that our algorithm, Continuing PSRL, enjoys a regret upper bound that is close to the theoretical optimality.
+Notably, Continuing PSRL only relies on a single Bernoulli random number generator to resample the environment, as opposed to the complex episode-stopping schemes in prior works.
 Such design principle can be readily applied to general environments with large state spaces.
-Moreover, CPSRL also highlights the role of discount factor in agent design, as the discount factor is no longer considered as a part of the learning target, but mainly acts as a tool for the agent to dynamically adjust its planning horizon.
+Our simulations in both tabular and continuous RiverSwim environments demonstrate the effectiveness of our method.
+Moreover, Continuing PSRL also highlights the role of discount factor in agent design, as the discount factor is no longer considered as a part of the learning target, but mainly acts as a tool for the agent to dynamically adjust its planning horizon.
 As such, this work might provide an important step towards understanding discount factors, which have seen wide popularity in practical RL applications.